rsingh85/nodejs-examples/README.md

 # nodejs
-A collection of Node.js scripts.
+A collection of Node.js scripts/examples.